innovation64/innovation64/README.md

 ## About Me

-- I am a bachelor's student who graduated from BUCM.
-- my major is information management and information system
+- Bachelor's degree in Information Management and Information Systems from Beijing University of Chinese Medicine (BUCM)
-- Innox Academy membership
+- Member of Innox Academy
-- Huggingface volunteer
+- Volunteer at Hugging Face
-- AITIME volunteer
+- Volunteer at AITIME

 ## My Interest